Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction: Heterogeneous Gas Pipeline Network Model

 \section{Heterogeneous Gas Pipeline Network Model}

 We consider a gas pipeline network that is represented using a directed graph with junctions \(j\in\mathcal{V}\) that are connected by pipes \((i,j)\in\mathcal{E}\).
 Another set $\mathcal{C}$ of node-connecting elements is the collection of compressors, which are used to boost gas pressure.
 Following previously developed notation \cite{rudkevich2017hicss}, we also specify a set \(\mathcal{G}\) of gNodes, where each gNode \(m \in \mathcal{G}\) represents a user of the pipeline that is associated to a physical node \(j(m) \in \mathcal{V}\).
+Note that more than one gNode can be located at a physical node.
 Physical nodes with associated gNodes can be either supply or withdrawal nodes, because there cannot, for example, be one gNode that injects hydrogen while another makes a withdrawal at the same physical node.
 The sets of components that constitute the network are denoted by

 The physical state of the network is defined by the gas pressure $P_j$ and mass fraction of hydrogen $\gamma_j$ for each junction $j \in \mathcal{V}$, and the total mass flow $\phi_{ij}$ and mass fraction of hydrogen $\gamma_{ij}$ on each pipe $(i,j)\in\mathcal{E}$.
 Our key structural assumption is that flow directions are fixed \emph{a priori}.
 We suppose that the control variables available to the operator and users of the pipeline system are the compressor ratio $\alpha_{ij}$ of each compressor $(i,j)\in\mathcal{C}$, the hydrogen gas supply $s_m^{H_2}$ at gNode $m \in \mathcal{G}_s^{H_2}$, the natural gas supply $s_m^{NG}$ at gNode $m \in \mathcal{G}_s^{NG}$, and the withdrawal flow $d_m$ of the gas mixture from gNode $m \in \mathcal{G}_d$.
 Diagrams of test networks used in our study are found in Figs. \ref{fig:singlepipe} and \ref{fig:8node}.
-We now describe the relations between these quantities, and modeling parameters, which represent the function of the network.
+We now describe the relations between these quantities and modeling parameters, which represent the function of the network.